 See the Learning Goals for the major below the course listings.

-Area I: Comparative Politics
+Area I: Comparative Politics and International Relations

-Area III: Political Theory and Law
+Area II: Political Theory and Law

-Area IV: American Politics
+Area III: American Politics

 Department of Political Science Learning Goals